IEnoobong/GetMatiTest/README.md

 - Clone project to desired repo
 - Import project to your preferred IDE
-- Replace placeholders in `GetMatiOAuth2Configuration` with your client id and secret
+- Replace placeholders "REPLACE_WITH_YOUR_CLIENT_DETAIL" in `GetMatiOAuth2Configuration` with your client id and secret
 - Run the class `GetMatiTestApplication`

-The code in `TestRunner` is picked up, which makes request to get resource data and selfie file. (replace url with your webhook resource url)
+The code in `TestRunner` is picked up, which makes request to get resource data and selfie file.
+Replace placeholder "REPLACE_WITH_YOUR_WEBHOOK_RESOURCE_URL" with your webhook resource url.